huaweicloud/terraform-provider-huaweicloud/website/docs/r/compute_servergroup.html.markdown

 ## Argument Reference

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the V2 Compute client.
-    If omitted, the `region` argument of the provider is used.
-Changing this creates a new server group.

 * `name` - (Required) A unique name for the server group.
 Changing this creates a new server group.